tcpalmer/nina-scheduler/adv-topics/ts5.md

 Note that delayed grading will have side-effects.
 For example if today you move rejected images to another folder, that might not be attempted until some time - perhaps days - later.

 Even with this improvement, grading in TS should never be the final decision on whether an image is acceptable or not.
-You should always review your images and use more sophisticated (external) approaches.
+You should always review your images and use more sophisticated (external) methods.

 ## Migration Plan